Conditionally monotone independence I: Independence, additive convolutions and related convolutions: Abstract

 \section{Abstract}

-We define a conditionally monotone product as a part of the conditionally free product.
-This notion is a new example of independence in noncommutative probability theory and unifies the monotone and Boolean products, and moreover, the orthogonal product.
-Then we define conditionally monotone cumulants and calculate the limit distributions in central limit theorem and Poisson's law of small numbers.
+We define a product of algebraic probability spaces equipped with two states.
+This product is called a conditionally monotone product.
+This product is a new example of independence in non-commutative probability theory and unifies the monotone and Boolean products, and moreover, the orthogonal product.
+Then we define the associated cumulants and calculate the limit distributions in central limit theorem and Poisson's law of small numbers.
 We also prove a combinatorial moment-cumulant formula using monotone partitions.
-We also investigate some other topics, namely, infinite divisibility for the additive conditionally monotone convolution and deformations of the monotone convolution.
-A general treatment of cumulants of a convolution is presented to understand the pertinence of the cumulants of the deformed convolutions.
+We investigate some other topics such as infinite divisibility for the additive convolution and deformations of the monotone convolution.
+We define cumulants for a general convolution to analyze the deformed convolutions.

 Mathematics Subject Classification: 46L53; 46L54

 Keywords: Conditionally free independence; monotone independence; Boolean independence; free independence; cumulants